Where are Crab Snares Legal? State Guide & Laws 2026

 Loop Limits and Gear Restrictions

-Most states that allow crab snares impose specific limitations on their design and use.
+States that allow crab snares impose specific limitations on their design and construction.
 Understanding these restrictions helps avoid citations and ensures sustainable crabbing practices.

 Licensing Requirements by State

 Every state permitting crab snares requires appropriate licensing.
-Basic fishing licenses rarely suffice; most states mandate additional endorsements or stamps for shellfish harvest.
+Basic fishing licenses rarely suffice for shellfish harvest; most states mandate additional endorsements or stamps.

 Common license requirements: